Your Questions, Our Gourmet Answers

 See the selection →The Oral Tradition

-"A cuisine that is passed down from generation to generation, like a well-kept family secret."
+"A cuisine passed down from generation to generation, like a well-kept family secret."

 Frequently Asked Questions

-Everything you ever wanted to know about our mountain cuisine.
+Everything you've always wanted to know about our mountain cuisine.

 The Ideal Tartiflette Simulator

-Are you hosting guests and worried about running out of cheese?
-Use our exclusive calculator based on Grandma Josette's ancestral recipe.
-Adjust the number of diners to get the exact proportions in real-time.
+Are you hosting guests and afraid of running out of cheese?
+Use our exclusive calculator based on the ancestral recipe of Grandma Josette.
+Adjust the number of guests to get the exact proportions in real-time.

 Shopping List